 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 You will also discover what prognostic factors help doctors predict how well treatment will work.
 To see other pages, use the menu on the side of your screen.

 Staging helps to describe where the Hodgkin lymphoma is located, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to determine the cancer’s stage, so staging may not be complete until all tests are finished.
+Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis.
 There are different stage descriptions for different types of cancer.

 When staging Hodgkin lymphoma, doctors evaluate the following:

 - The number of cancerous lymph node areas

-- The location of the cancerous lymph nodes: localized (located only in one area of the body) or generalized (located in many areas of the body)
+- Whether the cancerous lymph nodes are localized, meaning they are located only in one area of the body, or generalized, meaning they are located in many areas of the body

 - Whether the cancerous lymph nodes are on one or both sides of the diaphragm, the thin muscle under the lungs and heart that separates the chest from the abdomen